 - Stress – Some possible causes of stress include; moving house, loss of a companion, new pet/person in the house, hospitalisation, being boarded

 How do I know if my cat is underweight or overweight?

 The best way to determine if your cat is overweight or underweight by feeling the body.
 The chart below clearly explains this.
 Do bear in mind, however, the body shape differences from cat to cat.
 For example, a Siamese or Oriental cat is long and slender with fine bones, a British Shorthair is cobby.
 They are on different ends of the normal spectrum as you can see in the image below, the Oriental has finer bones and smaller muscles compared to the British Shorthair, but both cats are a good weight.

-I like to go by body tone, a cat should have a small amount of fat under the skin on the body, but it should not be so much that you can’t feel the underlying skeleton.
+I like to go by body condition, a cat should have a small amount of fat under the skin on the body, but it should not be so much that you can’t feel the underlying skeleton.
 The shoulders and legs should be nicely muscled.

 - The underweight cat will have easily palpable ribs, spine, and hips.
 There will be an obvious abdominal tuck.
 The hind legs look bony.

 - The cat within the healthy weight range will have ribs that can be felt, but with a slight fat covering.

 - The overweight cat will have ribs that are not palpable, large stores of subcutaneous fat, no waist.

 Image, Nestle Purina